Three-time Formula One champion Niki Lauda dies aged 70

 During his driving career, Lauda suffered horrific injuries on August 1, 1976 when, having already won five races that season, his vehicle burst into flames on the Nuerburgring in Germany.

-He suffered severe burns on his face and hands, and inhaled toxic fumes which damaged his lungs.
+He had severe burns to his face and hands, and inhaled toxic fumes which damaged his lungs.

 Despite being given the last rites in hospital he made an almost miraculous recovery to race again just six weeks later still bandaged and in intense pain.